Doing the repairs yourself

-Agreeing with your landlord for work to be done yourself
+Agreeing with your landlord to do the work yourself

 If your landlord has agreed that the repairs need doing but hasn’t done them yet, they may be happy for you to arrange for the work to be done.
-Ask your landlord to confirm in writing that they will pay for everything before the work is started.
+If your landlord is responsible for the repairs, ask them to confirm in writing that they will pay for everything before the work is started.
 They may want you to get estimates from more than one contractor before they will agree to this.